Customers & Automation

 TL;DR

-- SMS allocations scale with seats: 100 base + 50 per seat, capped at 550 per venue per billing period.
+- SMS allocations scale with billable bookable team members: 100 base + 50 per bookable member, capped at 550 per venue per billing period.
 Australia and UK only.

-- Email allocations are 1,000 per seat, capped at 10,000 per venue per billing period.
+- Email allocations are 1,000 per billable bookable team member, capped at 10,000 per venue per billing period.
 Available in all markets.

 - Transactional and campaign messages share the same pool, booking confirmations count against the same limit as campaigns.